chodges11/ADV_03/README.md

 1. Update your ``main.py`` (and ``test_main.py``) files to work with your new ``UserCollection`` and ``UserStatusCollection`` classes.

-**Note:** Anycode in main.py that worked directly with the ``.database`` dictionaries will need to be updated.
+**Note:** Any code in main.py that worked directly with the ``.database`` dictionaries will need to be updated.
 On the plus side, you no longer need the code that dumps the csv files.

 # Submission #